5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 Neurogenic shock is a medical condition in which a person has trouble keeping their heart rate, blood pressure, and temperature stable.
 It’s usually the result of a severe injury to the central nervous system, a spinal injury, or brain damage.
 Some of the most common causes include gunshot wounds, car accidents, sports injuries, or improper administration of anesthesia to the spinal cord.

-Like other types of first aid shock, Neurogenic shock is a serious condition that can be fatal because the blood flow is too low.
+Like other types of first aid shock, Neurogenic shock is a serious condition that is fatal because the blood flow is too low.
 Without regular blood flow, the cells can’t get the oxygen and nutrients they need to do their jobs.
-If left untreated, neurogenic shock can cause permanent damage to organs or even death.
+If left untreated, neurogenic shock causes permanent damage to organs or even death.

 Symptoms of neurogenic shock include: